 In terms of dividend growth, the company's current annualized dividend of $0.84 is up 1.2% from last year.
-Over the last 5 years, West Bancorp has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.75%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, West Bancorp's payout ratio is 48%, which means it paid out 48% of its trailing 12-month EPS as dividend.
+In the past five-year period, West Bancorp has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.03%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+West Bancorp's current payout ratio is 46%.
+This means it paid out 46% of its trailing 12-month EPS as dividend.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 But, not every company offers a quarterly payout.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 That said, they can take comfort from the fact that WTBA is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 West Bancorporation (WTBA) : Free Stock Analysis Report